ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

 Background
 ----------

-Before we move on to laying out the problem statement there are 3 concepts that the reader is adviced to be familiar with: Punning, Syntactic Unification Principle and Lexical Scoping Principle.
+Before we move on to laying out the problem statement, let us review three background concepts: Punning, the Syntactic Unification Principle and the Lexical Scoping Principle.

 Punning
 -------